MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 A client driver that understands the new extension can use it.
 Other client drivers can skip over the new fields.
 This permits different parts of the packet descriptor to be versioned independently.

 ## Packet descriptors and datapath performance

-The extensibility feature outlined previously provides benefits to help client drivers meet the performance requirements of NICs that are capabable of hundreds of gigabits per second and with thousands of queues:
+The extensibility feature outlined previously provides benefits to help client drivers meet the performance requirements of NICs that are capabable of hundreds of gigabits per second, with thousands of queues:

 1. The packet descriptors are kept as compact as possible to improve CPU cache hits, as features and extensions that aren't used occupy 0 bytes of space in the descriptors.
 2. There is no pointer dereferencing, only offset arithmetic because extensions are in-line, which not only saves space but also helps with CPU cache hits.